goldor8/UnityTestGitIntegration/README.md

 # Unity Test Git Integration
 Unity Test Git Integration is a tool to run Unity tests and generate test reports connected to Git commits.

-Its main objective is to monitor project performance over time using performance tests.
+Its main objective is to monitor performance throughout the project.

 When committing, you will get a popup that will ask you to run the tests.
 If you choose to run the tests it will automatically run the tests and store the result linked to the commit.